m3ftah/android-p2p-mockplugin/README.md

 archive containing all those resources.
 The archives will be inside the **"Androfleet_Plugin/"** repository mentionned above.

-You can then use the plugin in the Android porject you want to test by following the instructions of **Use the plugin with the release version** above, the plugin's release repository will be the "Androfleet_Plugin/" repository you just created.
+You can then use the plugin in the Android project you want to test by following the instructions of **Use the plugin with the release version** above, the plugin's release repository will be the "Androfleet_Plugin/" repository you just created.

 ### Notes

-If you export the project several times you may need to stop the Daemon in Android Studio using ```./gradlew -stop``` in the terminal in order for any task copying resource files to work properly.
-You could need to do that every time you re-upload the plugin and want to use those tasks again.

 Don't mix-up the required folders, there are three different folders: